John-Patrick-Narvasa/John-Patrick-Narvasa/README.md

-## Here's a Rick Roll gif for you, that's what you get for being too curious :), get Rick Rolled fool >:)
+## Here's a Rick Roll gif for you, that's what you get for being too curious :), get Rick Rolled lol >:)
 ![rickroll-roll](https://github.com/user-attachments/assets/b60e2932-f9b5-4a1d-a729-b2ba7f8c2cd7)

+### Now you got so far, Imma give you some fun facts about myself...
+1. I have no friends, please befriend me :(
+2. I compose music
+3. I do beatboxing (7 years)
+4. I can do some decent voice impressions or imitating some accent
+5. I'm a geography and history nerd

+#### Basically fun stuff and more :), encapsulating the essence of being a student of life.
 <!--
 **John-Patrick-Narvasa/John-Patrick-Narvasa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.